NAMI Vermont 2023 Conference: Together for Mental Health

 NAMI Vermont Panel Discussion

 Margie Lemay, Office Manager at NAMI Vermont, will moderate a panel discussion about the different ways people experience mental health challenges.
 Margie previously worked at Vermont Student Assistance Corporation (VSAC) for over 30 years developing, growing, and improving their Scholarships Program.
-She has been employed as NAMI Vermont’s Office Manager since December, 2017, and also volunteers as a Family Support Group facilitator, a Mental Illness and Recovery Workshop teacher, a NAMI Smarts teacher, and a presenter of the Provider program.
+She has been employed as NAMI Vermont’s Office Manager since December 2017.
+She also volunteers as a Family Support Group facilitator, a Mental Illness and Recovery Workshop teacher, a NAMI Smarts teacher, and a presenter of the Provider program.
 Margie and her husband raised two boys diagnosed with severe mental health challenges.
 Her lived experience spans nearly 25 years and is a tremendous asset to the work she does for NAMI Vermont.
 Last January, Margie’s youngest son passed away at the age of 31, having struggled with the symptoms of his mental health conditions since he was about 10 years old.
 In the aftermath of this tragedy, Margie has recommitted herself to doing everything in her power to ensure that Vermonters receive the care and information they need to cope with mental illness and find a path to recovery that allows them to lead productive, fulfilling lives.

 Dr. Jacqui Kelleher, Executive Director of Vermont Family Network, will discuss what it’s like to be a parent supporting children with mental health struggles and bring her perspective as head of a family support organization.